You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 Make no mistake, core strength is essential to enhance your fitness and strength.

-It stabilizes your trunk (spine and pelvis).
-Moreover, it’s essential in any movement you do.
+Ab muscles stabilizes your trunk (spine and pelvis).
+Moreover, a strong core is essential in any movement you do.
 It’s a sort of support system that allows the rest of the muscles to do their job efficiently.

 Think of it as a house foundation.
 You need a strong foundation to build a stable and strong building.